-Early, Lucarelli, Sweeney & Strauss, LLC recently attended the 3rd annual Wishing Well Miles for Meso 8k & Health Symposium in sunny Boca Raton, Florida.
+Early, Lucarelli, Sweeney & Meisenkothen recently attended the 3rd annual Wishing Well Miles for Meso 8k & Health Symposium in sunny Boca Raton, Florida.

 Many people mistakenly believe that asbestos was banned with the creation of OSHA in the early 1970’s.
 Unfortunately, however, the United States is actually one of the few industrialized nations in the world which has NOT acted to ban asbestos entirely.